ashirt-ops/ashirt-server/backend/Readme.md

 ## Development Overview

-This project utilizes Golang 1.13 (with modules), interfaces with a MySQL database and leverages Gorilla Mux to help with routing.
+This project utilizes Golang 1.13 (with modules), interfaces with a MySQL database and leverages Chi to help with routing.
 The project is testable via docker/docker-compose and is also deployed via docker.

 ### Development Environment